1. Camera IP or Address

 3. Camera Instability or Stream Corruption

-If a network camera keeps restarting displaying from time to time the Cannot connect to camera message or if the video stream shows smearing or other artifacts, then do the following to solve your problem.
+If a network camera keeps restarting displaying from time to time the Cannot connect to camera message or if the video stream shows smearing or other artifacts, then follow the below steps.

 - Reduce the camera frame-rate and/or video resolution (if not possible in ContaCam do that in camera web interface).

-- For RTSP cameras try to switch to TCP:
+- For RTSP cameras try to connect with TCP: